-The QAP for the CAL describes the day-to-day QA/QC procedures used throughout the CAL.
-The CAL QA Specialist is responsible for maintaining the CAL QAP, which is modeled after the ISWS QMP and the USEPA QA/R-5.
+This QAP describes the day-to-day QA/QC procedures.
+The CAL QA Specialist is responsible for maintaining the CAL QAP.

-Standard Operating Procedures (SOPs) are written documents that describe the detailed method for an operation, activity, or analysis so that the procedure can be consistently reproduced over a long time period.
-Appendix A of this document contains a list of the active SOPs for the CAL and covers all details of CAL operations from sample receipt to data transfer to the PO.
+Standard Operating Procedures (SOPs) describe the detailed method for an operation, activity, or analysis so that the procedure can be performed consistently over a long time period.

-Periodic on-site technical reviews, conducted during the course of a project, are documented assessments of project work.
-They are used to evaluate documents, activities, materials, data, or other work products that require technical verification for bias, precision, completeness, or representativeness.
-The NADP Technical Committee, under the guidance of the NOS, DMAS, and the NADP QA Manager, conducts on-site CAL audits every three years with a follow-up paper review of the on-site audit one year following the on-site review.
+Periodic on-site technical reviews are conducted to evaluate documents, activities, materials, data, and other work products that require technical verification for bias, precision, completeness, and representativeness.
+The NADP Technical Committee, under the guidance of the NOS, DMAS, and the NADP QA Manager, conducts on-site CAL technical reviews every three years with a follow-up paper review one year after following the on-site review per the NADP Quality Management Plan (NADP 2003).
 Internal ISWS technical reviews may be conducted by ISWS staff with equivalent experience and training in the project discipline.
-These reviews may be requested at any time by the NADP Program Coordinator, CAL Director, or QA Specialist.
+These reviews may be requested at any time by the CAL Director, or QA Specialist.
 The CAL Director is responsible for retaining records that document review findings and responses.